-AMS operates a defined contribution pension scheme for its employees including Syndicate staff.
-Pension contributions relating to Syndicate staff are charged to the Syndicate and included within net operating expenses.
-The cost of the contributions made for the year was £0.1m (2020: £0.4m) and there were no outstanding or prepaid contributions at the end of this year or the previous year.
+Westfield Specialty Management Services operated a defined contribution pension scheme for its employees including Syndicate 1910 staff.
+Pension contributions relating to Syndicate 1910 staff are charged to the Syndicate and included within net operating expenses.
+The cost of the contributions made for the year was £0.1m (2021 £0.1) and there were no outstanding or prepaid contributions at the end of this year or the previous year.
+On migration to ARMA, no pension contributions were charged to the Syndicate for syndicate staff.